obeli-sk/obelisk/README.md

 - [x] Move component and general configuration into a TOML file
 - [x] Pull components -from an OCI registry
 - [ ] Publish the obelisk image to the Docker Hub (minimal and an ubuntu based image)
+- [ ] obelisk client oci push
 - [x] gRPC API for execution management
 - [ ] Interactive CLI for execution management
 - [x] Params typecheck on creation, introspection of types of all functions in the system
 - [ ] HTML based UI for showing executions, event history and relations

 ## Milestone 3
-- [ ] HTTP handler triggers, similar to the [proxy handler example](https://github.com/sunfishcode/hello-wasi-http/blob/main/src/lib.rs)
+- [ ] HTTP webhook triggers, similar to the [proxy handler example](https://github.com/sunfishcode/hello-wasi-http/blob/main/src/lib.rs)
 - [ ] External activities
 - [ ] Add examples with C#, Go, JS, Python
 - [ ] Cancellation with recursion